n-knoell/jf1uids/README.md

 **References:**
 - *astronomix — differentiable MHD in JAX*.
 Zenodo (2025).
 DOI: [10.5281/zenodo.17782162](https://zenodo.org/doi/10.5281/zenodo.17782162)

 The upstream solver provides the differentiable finite-volume hydrodynamics core.
-The complete list of modifications relative to upstream `astronomix` is documented below.
+The complete list of modifications to `astronomix` is documented below.

 ### Modifications